Crowds celebrate new year restriction-free for first time since pandemic

-Jubilant UK crowds celebrate restrictions-free new year for first time since Covid pandemic
+Jubilant UK crowds celebrate restriction-free new year for first time since Covid pandemic

 Britain welcomes 2023 without Covid restrictions as jubilant crowds celebrate for first time in three years